Opening a Practice Checklist

 College Membership Requirements

-Ensure that your liability insurance meets the requirements of the College.
+Ensure your liability insurance meets the requirements of the College.
 You should also consider other types of liability insurance for your business.

 Update your employment information with the College within 30 days of changes to your employment.
-Contact the Registration Team at registration@collegept.org.
+Contact the Registration Team at registration@collegept.org or use the PT Portal.

-If you decide to incorporate your business apply for a certificate of incorporation with the Registration Team.
+If you decide to incorporate your business, apply for a certificate of incorporation with the Registration Team.

-Ensure that you are rostered for any controlled acts you will be performing and for supervising PTAs (if applicable).
+Ensure you are rostered for any controlled acts you will be performing and for supervising PTAs (if applicable).

 Additional Considerations